-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 1 cup unsweetened cranberries, quartered (frozen)
+- 1 cup unsweetened cranberries (frozen)

-- 2 cup pears, cored and finely chopped
+- 2 cups pears, cored and chopped

 - 1 teaspoon fresh grated ginger

-- 1 tablespoon orange juice, freshly squeezed
+- 1 tablespoon orange juice

 - 1 teaspoon orange zest